hiddenSymmetries/simsopt/docs/source/example_jax_mhd.rst

    :width: 95%

 This profile uses a ``12 x 12`` target grid, 8 active VMEC-JAX boundary parameters, and the cached batched virtual-casing JVP-column path.
-The warm next-point callback shows that the VMEC boundary-field tangent columns and stage-I exact gradient are much cheaper after compilation, while the virtual-casing target-Jacobian assembly remains the dominant component.
+Updating ``virtual_casing_jax`` so its CPU ``target_chunk_size="auto"`` heuristic leaves small B-field target grids unblocked reduces the warm virtual-casing target-Jacobian step from about ``10.0`` seconds to about ``5.3`` seconds in this reduced case, while preserving agreement at the ``1e-12`` level in the JVP columns.
+The virtual-casing target-Jacobian assembly remains the dominant component, but the remaining cost is now concentrated in the geometry-tangent singular correction rather than VMEC-JAX boundary-field replay.

 Testing
 -------